invertedv/testGo/docs/gomFile.md

   a comma-separated list of fields to treat as categorical.
   If you wish to include a field in "addlAssess" as a one-hot feature, include it in this statement.
+- assessAddl: \<field list\><br>
+  a comma-separated list of fields.
+The assessment is always run on all features in the model.
+  The assessment is also run on the fields in this list.

 ***Notes***<br>
 You can run the assessment standalone on an existing model.
 When run in this mode,